TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/Index.rst

    :ref:`Service registration configuration <services-configuration-registration-changes>` and the backend.

-Further details on the various configuration options can be found in the Install Tool as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
+Further details on the various configuration options can be found in the :guilabel:`Admin Tools` as well as the TYPO3 source at :file:`typo3/sysext/core/Configuration/DefaultConfigurationDescription.yaml`.
-The documentation shown in the Install Tool is automatically extracted from those values of :file:`DefaultConfigurationDescription.yaml`.
+The documentation shown in the :guilabel:`Admin Tools` is automatically extracted from those values of :file:`DefaultConfigurationDescription.yaml`.

-The Install Tool provides various dedicated modules that change parts of :file:`LocalConfiguration.php`, those can be found in :guilabel:`Admin Tools > Settings`, most importantly section :guilabel:`Configure installation-wide options`:
+The :guilabel:`Admin Tools` provides various dedicated modules that change parts of :file:`LocalConfiguration.php`, those can be found in :guilabel:`Admin Tools > Settings`, most importantly section :guilabel:`Configure installation-wide options`: